focusaurus/peterlyons.com/app/pages/leveling-up.md

 ## Thoughts on Salary

 Software developers are paid a very wide range of salaries.
 The high end of base salary is easily five times the entry-level salary.
-Steve McConnell, author of Code Complete and an advocate of the 10x productivity notion, has [this interesting blog post on compensation](http://forums.construx.com/blogs/stevemcc/archive/2011/01/22/10x-productivity-myths-where-s-the-10x-difference-in-compensation.aspx).
+Steve McConnell, author of Code Complete and an advocate of the 10x productivity notion, has [this interesting blog post on compensation](http://web.archive.org/web/20120115174127/http://forums.construx.com/blogs/stevemcc/archive/2011/01/22/10x-productivity-myths-where-s-the-10x-difference-in-compensation.aspx) (Link is to web archive, original URL was http://forums.construx.com/blogs/stevemcc/archive/2011/01/22/10x-productivity-myths-where-s-the-10x-difference-in-compensation.aspx)

 <h1 id="pillar1">Pillar #1: Technical Competence</h1>